sighmon/open-archive.org-Website-2019/team.md

   <br>
 <p>Alex is a data and database nerd who is passionate about knowledge sharing and building systems that amplify impact, improve workflows, and facilitate collaboration.

-She’s been active in the digital and human rights, media and democracy, and communications space for nearly a decade through work with mission-oriented organizations such as <a href="https://globalvoices.org/" target="_blank">Global Voices</a>, the Center for Global Communication Studies, and Annenberg School at the University of Pennsylvania.
+She’s been active in the digital and human rights, media and democracy, and communications spaces for nearly a decade through work with mission-oriented organizations such as <a href="https://globalvoices.org/" target="_blank">Global Voices</a>, the Center for Global Communication Studies, and Annenberg School at the University of Pennsylvania.
 Recent projects include Global Voices’s <a href="https://globalvoices.org/special/observatory/" target="_blank">Civic Media Observatory</a> which uses deep qualitative analysis from local researchers to increase understanding of what is going on in regional media ecosystems.

 She holds a Masters of Public Administration from the University of Pennsylvania and a Bachelors in History and Communications from McGill University in Montreal, Canada.</p>